OB-lab/James_et_al._2021-MBE/README.md

 perl getpopmap.pl input.vcf popmap.txt NamePop1 NamePop2 NamePop3
 ```

 The first argument is the name of the input VCF file, the second argument is the name of the output popmap file, and the following two or three arguments are the names of the populations.
-Beware the names of the samples should stat with the population name followed by a hyphen.
+Beware the names of the samples in the VCF file should stat with the population name followed by a hyphen.

 Before running ```easySFS```, the number of chromosomes or haploid samples, herein projections, should be picked it up.
 For this, the program should be run in preview mode: